 The play was performed on Zoom on Juneteenth, and the performance can be rewatched on YouTube by clicking below.

 Photo by Bruce Silcox

 What does it mean to rebuild, redistribute and ultimately grow amid civil & societal unrest?

 Rising From Concrete was a performance of voice, movement, and color curated by Jenny Zander, Pangea World Theater's visual and documentation specialist.
-Stay tuned for a film from the event coming soon.
+You can watch the film from the event now!

 The burning truth project